josiest/songwriting/songs/This Is How I Feel/lyrics.md

 But it would be untrue
 'Cause this is how I feel
 ~Like I wanna make things right
-~Again somehow
+~Again with you

 ### Chorus II

 'Cause long ago you told me that you
 Thought that we'd grow into
-A pair of old friends, and I still wanna
+Old friends, and maybe I still wanna
 See that vision come true

 And I'm so over feeling like
 A fucking loser, it's true
-I just want some peace of mind
+I want some peace of mind but I'm
-But I'm a fucking mess around you
+A fucking mess around you

 And I don't wanna deal with this shit
 Any more, I'm tellin' you